SampleEnvironment/SECoP/protocol/specification/descriptive.rst

      .. note::
           - If not present, the default value ``"belongs_to":"other"`` is assumed.
-          - This field can only be present, if there is an entry for ``"function"``
+          - This field can only be present, if there is an entry for ``"function"``.

    - ``"link"`` a link to a vocabulary, glossary or ontology.
 Preferably a PID (Persistent Identifier) pointing to a specific entry.